09anushkam/React-Project/notes.md

 12. Adding form and slug values : Creating Components - RTE,Post-Form/PostForm
 13. Building pages
 14. Debugging and CORS were added here in appwrite website by adding platform
+15. Deployment -

+- vercel :
+import git repo
+add env variables
+deploy

+- netlify :
+import git repo
+add env variables
+deploy

 Note - login requires some optimization
+Also note that after deployment, login and signup is not working may be there is some issue with appwrite_url or appwrite_endpoint
+debugging is required